AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 After EoS, the asset servers remained online until November 29, 2024 JST (don't know exactly when it went down).
 Only `scrape_memora.py` and `scrape_tower_buttons.py` were run before EoS.
 It doesn't seem like the assets were changed or removed after EoS, although I didn't rigorously check.

+**This archive is NOT comprehensive because the scraping was done manually and I didn't get around to every type of asset.
+For example, I didn't scrape any stickers.
+The other archives listed above may have assets that are not here.**

 Note: Some of the excerpts have their single and double quotes modified to match.
 Not sure why they don't match in the original.

 ## scrape_memora.py